antoinebou12/marketwatch/docs/about.md

 # About

-This is a Python library for interacting with the [MarketWatch](https://www.marketwatch.com/) virtual trading platform.
-The library provides an easy-to-use interface for performing various actions such as getting game details, portfolio information, buying and selling stocks, getting leaderboard information, and more.
+`marketwatch` is a Python library designed for seamless interaction with the M[MarketWatch](https://www.marketwatch.com/) virtual trading platform.
+The library enables users to efficiently perform various actions, including fetching game details, accessing portfolio information, executing stock transactions, and viewing leaderboard data.

 ![PyPI](https://img.shields.io/pypi/v/marketwatch)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/marketwatch)

-The MarketWatch Python library is a powerful tool for interacting with the MarketWatch virtual trading platform.
-Whether you're a seasoned trader or a beginner, this library provides an easy-to-use interface for performing various actions such as getting game details, portfolio information, buying and selling stocks, getting leaderboard information, and more.
+Whether you're an experienced trader or a novice, the marketwatch Python library offers a user-friendly interface to interact with the MarketWatch virtual trading platform.
+The library is particularly beneficial for individuals aiming to automate their trading strategies or develop trading bots.
+In this documentation, we provide an overview of the library, its features, and how to get started with using the marketwatch Python library.
+Useful for performing various actions such as getting game details, portfolio information, buying and selling stocks, getting leaderboard information, and more.

-This library is particularly useful for users who want to automate their trading strategies or build trading bots.
-In this article, we will provide an explanation of the code and show how to get started with using the MarketWatch Python library.

-Python package called `marketwatch`, which provides an API for accessing financial data from MarketWatch.
-The package has a version number of `0.1.5` and is licensed under the Apache License 2.0.

-The package has several dependencies listed, including `httpx`, `beautifulsoup4`, and `rich`.
-These are libraries that the package relies on to function properly.

-Based on this information, it seems like you are well on your way to creating a useful Python package for accessing financial data from MarketWatch!
-If you have any specific questions or need further assistance, feel free to ask.
+## Features
+The `marketwatch` library provides numerous functionalities, including:

+- Access to game details: Retrieve comprehensive information about a specific game.
+- Portfolio management: Fetch portfolio data and monitor your investments in real-time.
+- Stock transactions: Execute buy and sell orders for stocks on the virtual trading platform.
+- Leaderboard data: Access the game's leaderboard to compare your performance against other players.

+## Dependencies
+The `marketwatch` library relies on several external libraries to function optimally.
+These dependencies include:

+- httpx: A fully featured HTTP client for Python, providing support for connection pooling, request and response streaming, and other advanced features.
+- beautifulsoup4: A popular library for web scraping purposes, allowing for the easy extraction of data from HTML and XML documents.
+- rich: A library for rendering rich text, tables, progress bars, and other visually appealing elements in the terminal.